Mindfulness has become a popular word these days and everyone seems to have a different idea of what it means.

 To practice, try different activities and see what resonates.
 Going for a walk, being in nature, exercising, sitting in meditation, talking with a friend, eating something you love, yoga.
 These are some ideas to get you started.
 Choose a mindfulness practice that works for you.

 Hopefully this post has been useful and helps you understand a bit more about how I help people as a therapist.
-I also offer mindfulness workshops for groups.
+I also offer mindfulness workshops and groups.

 Wishing you a mindful day,